-Packaging, and in particular plastic packaging, has been identified by a range of recent studies as a key issue for sustainability.[#]
+Packaging, and in particular plastic packaging, has been identified by a range of recent studies as a key issue for sustainability.

 Packaging is one of the main elements of the waste stream the local authorities are required to deal with.
 The value inherent in these materials when they are recycled is not enough to cover the costs of collecting, sorting and processing, and so this cost falls on councils and their communities rather than producers of products.
-Requiring the producers to take greater responsibility for packaging once it is placed on the market, phasing out the use of less valuable and more problematic plastic types, and making sure that packaging can be easily identified for correct recycling, are steps that will reduce the bit.ly/knzb-madit
+Requiring the producers to take greater responsibility for packaging once it is placed on the market, phasing out the use of less valuable and more problematic plastic types, and making sure that packaging can be easily identified for correct recycling, are steps that will reduce the

-Office of the Prime Minister's Chief Science Advisor (2019) Rethinking Plastics in Actearoa New Zealand, A report from the panel conversed by the Office of the Prime Minister's Chief Science Advisor.
+Office of the Prime Minister's Chief Science Advisor (2019) Rethinking Plastics in Actearon New Zealand, A report from the panel conversed by the Office of the Prime Minister's Chief Science Advisor.

-Ellen MacArthur Foundation, "New Plastics Economy Global Commitment June 2019 Report" 2019. bit.ly/GC-report0419.
-Ellen MacArthur Foundation, "Reuse - Rethinking Packaging" 2019. bit.ly/EMF-reuse burden on ratepayers and enable better, more sustainable management.
-Improved labelling for recyclability of packaging forms part of the key recommendations in the 'Rethinking Plastics in Aotearoa New Zealand' report by the Office of the Prime Minister's Chief Science Advisor.
+Ellers MacArthur Foundation, "New Plastics Economy Global Commitment June 2019 Report" 2019, bit.ly/GC-report0619 Ellers MacArthur Foundation, "Reuse - Rethinking Packaging" 2019, bit.ly/EMF-reuse

-Circular Economy Accelerator Sustainable Business Network.
-"New Zealand's Plantic Packaging System, an Initial Circular Economy Diagnosis" 2018 Keep New Zealand Beautiful, "National Litter Audit" 2019.
+Circular Economy Accelerator Sustainable Business Network, "New Zealand's Plastic Packaging System, an Initial Circular Economy Diagnosis" 2018

+Keep New Zealand Beautiful, "National Litter Audit."
+2019, bit.ly.Anzb-audit.